11 Writing Contests for High School Students with Cash Awards

 All submissions will be considered for publication in the Adroit Journal, and winners will be awarded $200.

-The deadline for this prize is typically in April each year.
+The deadline for this prize is typically in April of every year.

 5. NSHSS Creative Writing Scholarship

-In the poetry category, students may submit their original poetry in any style, from formal verse to free verse and experiment.
-The poem should be formatted as you wish it to appear in publication.
+In the poetry category, students may submit their original poetry in any style, from formal verse to free verse, and experiment.
+Please note: the poem should be formatted as you wish it to appear in publication.

-In the fiction category, students may submit a piece of short fiction, no more than 5,000 words and not single-spaced.
-The student may choose any genre, including graphic novel or short story.
+In the fiction category, students may submit a piece of short fiction, at most 5,000 words, double-spaced.
+The student may choose any genre, including graphic novels or short stories.

 A prize of $2,000 will be awarded to one student winner in each category.